Regulatory actions for Oct. 30, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alivedx, Neurotrigger.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Calliditas, Eli Lilly, Everest, Genentech, Immunogen, Novartis, Roche and Santhera.

 Briefs